jjn1056/Example-PlackStreamingAndNonblocking/README.md

 servers with load balancing systems to give the appearance of one big server, but in the end you are ultimately going to have a fixed number of possible simultaneous responses.
-That is because in this model the request - response B<blocks> the system, such that until it is finished that process is totally tied up and not available to any other request.
+That is because in this model the request - response __blocks__ the system, such that until it is finished that process is totally tied up and not available to any other request.

 Futhermore, modern web applications are being write that now require perhaps